Demo-Simple-Analytyic-Platform/meta-data-model/.attachments/tutorials/1-Ingestions/2-Currency-Exchange-Rates.md

 ### Additionals Infomation

 Loading trade data for the last 5 year should give a good impression of what is happing with the share.
 Next to **US Dollar (USD)**, also make ***Canadian Dollar (CAD)*** aviablable.

+### Implentation

+As in the previous tutorial of [Stock Trading Information](1-Stock-Trade-Information.md) we\`ll start with a Exploration of the dataset structure, do the mapping in the `meta-data-editor` and Deploy the new dataset, Run the data pipeline and validate.
+Repeat for the `Canadian Dollar`.

 ## Exploration of the dataset structure ([back to top](#ingestion-of-currency-exchange-rates-webtable-from-yahoo-back-to-readme))